 A number of Al‑Anon members have asked for information about Zoom, a commercial provider of teleconferencing services.
 This page will attempt to answer some questions.
-It is a work in progress by someone who has no direct experience with Zoom.
+It is a work in progress by someone who has little direct experience with Zoom.
 More and/or better information will be considered for inclusion.

-The provision of information about Zoom does not imply endorsement or approval of Zoom by Al‑Anon, Minneapolis Al‑Anon/Alateen Information Services or St. Paul Al‑Anon/Alateen Intergroup.
+Providing information about Zoom does not imply endorsement or approval of Zoom by Al‑Anon, Minneapolis Al‑Anon/Alateen Information Services or St. Paul Al‑Anon/Alateen Intergroup.
 No claim is made that the information is entirely accurate.
 Use it at your own risk.

 A note on terminology used by Zoom:

 The are a number of training videos on the internet that can help get you started using Zoom.
 Just search for "Zoom training video" or "Zoom tutorial."
 The are also Zoom training resources on the Zoom website.